Deynuh/WhatsCookin/README.md

 ### By Dana Angela Neria

-A recipe-managing and decision-making application for indecisive people!
-What's Cookin' helps you decide what to eat whenever you're feeling hungry but can't figure out what you want to eat.
-It also helps you store recipes you know and love!
+A recipe-managing application for indecisive people; What's Cookin' not only stores your recipes for you, but also helps you decide what to cook or eat when you just can't decide!

-When making it choose a meal, you can let it make all the necessary decisions for you, or you can decide some things and let it decide the rest (like whether you want it to choose a meal from your personal recipe book or from your favourite restaurants!)

-It can be general or specific, from a general type of cuisine, to a specific meal in any cuisine, to a specific meal in a specific cuisine!

-I'm starting this project as I am a very indecisive person.
-I would like to stop annoying my friends and family by finally being able to give them an answer whenever they ask me "So, what do you want to eat?"
+If you want to eat in,
+it can go through your recipes and give you breakfast, lunch, or dinner recommendations depending on the time of day.
+It also has the option of giving you a random recipe regardless of what time it is!

+If you want take-out, the application can suggest just the general type of cuisine that you should go for, or it can recommend one of your favourite restaurants.

+If you can't even decide between eating in and taking out, then you can let What's Cookin' make that decision for you!

+This project is of interest to me because I'm a very indecisive person when it comes to food and have trouble planning my meals.
+I want to make something that will not only help me answer the daily question of "What do you want to eat?" but that will also help me keep track of the recipes I can make.

 ## User Stories

-- As a user, I want to be able to click a button and have it give me a suggestion on what meal I should have.
+- As a user, I want to be able to click a button and have it give me a suggestion on what meal I should have
-- As a user, I want to be able to choose whether I want it to grab a meal from my recipe book, from my chosen restaurants, or just a general cuisine
+- As a user, I want to be able to choose whether to give an eat-in or take-out suggestion
+- As a user, I want to be able to add my favourite restaurants to a list
 - As a user, I want to be able to put my dietary restrictions so that it will not give me suggestions for cuisines or meals I cannot/do not want to have
 - As a user, I want to be able to add a homemade recipe to my collection